| | | |

 Most

-people who become successful maintainers have failed several
+people who become successful maintainers

-times before.
-Hardly anyone "gets it right"
+anyone "gets it right" the first

-you succeed--so don't give up.
+before you succeed--so don't give up.

 -